moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 - **Custom fields include** - any other relevant information

 - **Subaccounts** - You can link subaccounts underneath a primary account.
-This may be useful, for example, if a block producer service is running multiple different block producer nodes
+As an example, a block producer service that's running multiple different block producer nodes can establish subaccounts to demonstrate an official link between the nodes

     |       Variable        |                               Definition                                |                      Value                      |
     |:---------------------:|:-----------------------------------------------------------------------:|:-----------------------------------------------:|